simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 **Note**: Due to the lapse in federal US government funding, NASA is not updating the APOD.
 Therefore, every day a random picture is being displayed from the archive (from 1995-06-16 to 2025-10-01).
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2014-07-18
+<br />**Date image released:**  2003-12-02
+<br />**This image is owned by:**
+Michael Fulbright
+(MSFAstro.net)

-<br />**Title of the image:**  Ou4: A Giant Squid Nebula
+<br />**Title of the image:**  NGC 869 & NGC 884: A Double Open Cluster
-<br />**Description for the image:**  A mysterious, squid-like apparition, this nebula is very faint, but also very large in planet Earth's sky.
-In the mosaic image, composed with narrowband data from the 2.5 meter Isaac Newton Telescope, it spans some 2.5 full moons toward the constellation Cepheus.
-Recently discovered by French astro-imager Nicolas Outters, the remarkable nebula's bipolar shape and emission are consistent with it being a planetary nebula, the gaseous shroud of a dying sun-like star, but its actual distance and origin are unknown.
-A new investigation suggests Ou4 really lies within the emission region SH2-129 some 2,300 light-years away.
-Consistent with that scenario, the cosmic squid would represent a spectacular outflow of material driven by a triple system of hot, massive stars, cataloged as HR8119, seen near the center of the nebula.
-If so, this truly giant squid nebula would physically be nearly 50 light-years across.
+<br />**Description for the image:**  Most star clusters are singularly impressive.
+Open clusters NGC 869 and NGC 884, however, are doubly impressive.
+Also known as "h and chi Persei", this unusual double cluster, shown above, is bright enough to be seen from a dark location without even binoculars.
+Although their discovery surely predates written history, the Greek astronomer Hipparchus notably cataloged the "double cluster".
+The clusters are over 7000 light years distant toward the constellation of Perseus, but are separated by only hundreds of light years.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/1407/ou4_colourreduced_corradi.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/0312/doublecluster_fulbright_big.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).